-DevSecOps is playing a growing role in cloud migrations in the public sector.
+DevSecOps is playing a growing role in cloud migrations, especially in the public sector.
 Even before the Executive Order on Improving the Nation’s Cybersecurity Executive Order, agencies had to face cloud migrations with an eye on security to ensure their cloud projects met FedRAMP compliance.

-Here are some ways that DevSecOps can help your agency meet cloud migration challenges:
+Here are some ways that DevSecOps can help your agency or organization meet cloud migration challenges:

 1. Improves Information Processing

 When a DoD or other government program moves to the cloud and a DevSecOps model, it fundamentally transforms how they interact with data.
 DevSecOps gives government agency and DoD programs the tools, processes, and frameworks to develop applications quickly and capitalize on data to help them respond to data-intensive mission challenges such as big data data analysis, fraud detection, and trends data.